cloud-coder/cascon-2019-openshift/template-lab.md

   redis: master
 ```

-Before a template can be used to create the resources tdefined in it, you would need to process it first.
-This simply replaces the placholders with the actual values in the resources.
-These parameters can be overriden when run from the command line, or they can be randomly generated at processing time.
-The command to process a templat is `oc process` which you can either pass it an existing template that is already defined in OpenShift, or you can can pass a template file using `-f filename` option.
+Before a template can be used to create the resources defined in it, you would need to process it first.
+This simply replaces the placeholders with the actual values in the resources.
+These parameters can be overridden when run from the command line, or they can be randomly generated at processing time.
+The command to process a template is `oc process` which you can either pass it an existing template that is already defined in OpenShift, or you can can pass a template file using `-f filename` option.
 You can view the output of the processing as it is printed out in the command line, or you can pipe it to a file or a `oc create` command.

 # Writing a Template
 Starting from scratch to write a template file is generally hard to do.
-Instead of writing the template manually from scratch, we could either look at existing templates that are closer to what we want to create or create the resrouces using other commands and methods, then export and use the generated resource defintions.
+Instead of writing the template manually from scratch, we could either look at existing templates that are closer to what we want to create or create the resources using other commands and methods, then export and use the generated resource definitions.

 ## Using Existing Templates
 A typical installation of OpenShift comes with a number of templates.
 These templates, which can be found in the catalog, are good sources for examples and learning.
-Let's list thse templates and review ond of them as an example.
+Let's list these templates and review one of them as an example.

 These templates are generally defined in the `openshift` namespace, which makes them accessible to the rest of the projects.
 The command `oc get templates -n openshift` lists these templates.
 Examine the list and you will find one template that is called `nodejs-mongo-persistent`.